-Types of plan (or potential effects) Sites to scan for and check Initial list of potentially affected European sites Additional context European sites selected 9.
+Types of plan (or potential effects) Sites to scan for and check Initial list of potentially affected European sites Additional context European sites selected varied for differing types of site / qualifying features and in the absence of established good practice standards, distance(s) to be agreed by the statutory nature conservation body 9.
 Plans that introduce new activities or new uses into the marine, coastal or terrestrial environment Sites considered to have qualifying features potentially vulnerable or sensitive to the effects of the new activities proposed by the plan River Derwent SAC No such activities proposed None 10.
 Plans that could change the nature, area, extent, intensity, density, timing or scale of existing activities or uses Sites considered to have qualifying features potentially vulnerable or sensitive to the effects of the changes to existing activities proposed by the plan River Derwent SAC No such activities proposed None 11.
 Plans that could change the quantity, quality, timing, treatment or mitigation of emissions or discharges to air, water or soil Sites considered to have qualifying features potentially vulnerable or sensitive to the changes in emissions or discharges that could arise as a result of the plan River Derwent SAC No such activities proposed None 12.
-Plans that could change the quantity, volume, timing, rate, or other characteristics of biological resources harvested, extracted or consumed Sites whose qualifying features include the biological resources which the plan may affect, or whose qualifying features depend on the biological resources which the plan may affect, for example as prey species or supporting habitat or which may be disturbed by the harvesting, extraction or consumption River Derwent SAC No such activities proposed None
+Plans that could change the quantity, volume, timing, rate, or other characteristics Sites whose qualifying features include the biological resources which the plan may affect, or whose qualifying features depend on the biological resources which the plan may affect, for example River Derwent SAC No such activities proposed None